 - Most suspicious findings on an ultrasound scan that require biopsy are not cancers.

-- Many facilities do not offer ultrasound screening, and the procedure may not be covered by some insurance plans.
+- Many clinics do not offer ultrasound screening, and the procedure may not be covered by some insurance plans.